SDLG: Sustainable Development through improved Local Governance

 SDLG Lebanon Programme (Migration)

-With a focus on migration-related challenges, the programme aims to empower local governments and other local actors to foster integration and strengthen social cohesion between host communities and refugees.
-We approach these issues from a local governance angle.
-This is achieved amongst others through enhancing municipal services and revenue via digitalization, empowering civil society through Active Citizenship Labs to advocate for inclusive agendas, and training diverse groups in local governance for next-generation resilience.
+In Lebanon, activities focus on helping local governments respond to migration challenges and strengthen social cohesion.
+This is achieved amongst others through enhancing municipal services and revenue via digitalisation, empowering civil society through Active Citizenship Labs to advocate for inclusive agendas and training diverse groups in local governance for next-generation resilience.

 SDLG Mali Programme (SRoL)